 It is therefore important to track your competitor’s products by evaluating in detail, your Amazon Product Analytics and thus derive who is your direct and indirect competitor.
 DataHawk’s Amazon Keyword Research Tool & Amazon Product Research Tool can help you to easily identify your competitor’s best-selling products and monitor the product price, review, sales, profit margin and inventory amount.

 With all the insightful analysis, you can make actionable plans on how to compete with competitors and differentiate your products.
 By tracking your competitor’s hot-selling products, you can observe what the best-sellers are selling differently and further utilize the information into new product ideas too.

 Pricing is a crucial factor as it is one of the deciding factors in your potential customer’s decision to buy.
-It also affects your Buy Box share.
+It also affects your Amazon Buy Box share.

 The increasingly saturated Amazon marketplace points towards the fact that more and more sellers are changing prices frequently.
 It is important to understand your competitor’s pricing strategies in order to avoid price wars and maintain your Buy Box share.
-Using DataHawk’s Buy Box Tracker will help you increase your probability of winning the Buy Box as our insights will help you understand your competitive dynamics henceforth adjust your product's prices accordingly.
+Using DataHawk’s Amazon Buy Box Tracker will help you increase your probability of winning the Amazon Buy Box as our insights will help you understand your competitive dynamics henceforth adjust your product's prices accordingly.

 c) Branding & brand awareness in and out of Amazon:

 It is very important to access who is your competition also in terms of branding both in and out of Amazon.
 This includes a thorough check of their Amazon Products Page and obviously the website or company’s profile.

 Knowing what they are offering can help you measure their strengths and weaknesses hence gain insight into your own.
 But, the hardest part always starts with HOW?
 A few quick ways to start with:

 1) check Amazon Today’s Deal